dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 > **Note**
 >
-> Admin users the ability to set the maximum file resource size for downloads.
+> Admin users have the ability to set the maximum file resource size for downloads.
 Admins can now leave the field with no value to indicate no limit on the maximum file size. (**v2.4.1**)
 > - no value: Allows unlimited file resource size for downloads.
 By default, this is the initial value.
 > - 0: Restricts downloads to 0 KB.
 > - Any positive value: Restricts downloads to files within the specified maximum size limit (in megabytes or another unit).